boydx/geosalad/profiles/boyd/readme.md

 > I'm currently faculty lecturer in the Department of Geography in the College of Arts and Sciences.
 I started outrageGIS mapping in 1999 as a way explore new map making techniques.
 It's kinda scary, but check out the [Wayback Machine's May 2000 iteration of outrageGIS.com](https://web.archive.org/web/20000531221159/http://www.outragegis.com:80/).
 A first success was selling a digital map package called "VideoGIS" for use on TV news.
 For awhile, I had a map on TV every day!

 3. What was your favorite element of the NRE 355 course?
 > When you see students "get it" it's a great feeling and I think any teacher would agree.
 Geographic Information System (GIS) software can have a pretty steep learning curve and it's a challenge.
 We had some brutal nights in front those computers!
 Eventually, many students felt like they controlled the technology and became creative map makers.
 One semester a student made a Christmas gift for their father and brother as their final project, a trail map of their local woods.
-Now the greatest aspect of the course were the students!
+Now, the greatest element(s) of the course were the students!
 You helped each other, collaborated well, and made the hours go by quickly.

 4. What do you think was the students’ favorite element of the NRE 355 course?
 > A class that's three-hours long, twice a week, and at night!
-Actually, that model helped students work together.
+Actually, that model helped students build camaraderie.
 I would say students liked the field work the most, because many students haven't been to places we visited.
-We did a tree canopy at Boone Creek Outdoors, camped at Cumberland Gap National Park, saw a sunset on Pilot Knob, and wandered the old neighborhoods of Lexington finding our ancient trees.
+We did a tree canopy at Boone Creek Outdoors, camped at Cumberland Gap National Park, saw a sunset on Pilot Knob, and wandered around old neighborhoods of Lexington finding our ancient trees.

 5. What are some of the areas/activities your students have mapped in the past?